hoffmangroup/segzoo/README.md

 Segzoo is a python 3 tool, so if you have python 2 installed it is highly recommended for you to install segzoo in a separate python 3 environment.
 To create such an environment run `conda create -n python3_env python==3.6` where you can change the name of the environment, `python3_env`.
 Accept all the installation steps.

 Next, you need to activate this environment.
 Run `source activate python3_env` specifying the name of the environment you chose before.
 Now that you already are in it, you can install segzoo.
 You can do that by running `pip install segzoo`, which will require you to have bedtools already installed, as it's only in anaconda.
-Another option is to install it using `conda install segzoo -c bioconda` which will take care of all the dependencies (__WIP__).
+To install bedtools beforehand you can use `conda install -c bioconda bedtools`.
+Another option is to install it using `conda install -c bioconda segzoo` which will take care of all the dependencies (__WIP__).

 After accepting all installations, segzoo will be good to go!